Eczema – Diagnosis, Symptoms, and Treatment

 - Oozing & crusting

-Environmental stimuli that may provoke inflammation include exposure to certain foods, inhaled allergens, skin irritants, and bacterial infection.
-Patients with chronic skin lesions often overlying abrasions from scratching (excoriations).
-They also frequently develop thickening of the skin (lichenification).
-There are variants of the disease characterized by predominantly eyelid symptoms and occasionally lip eczema (atopic cheilitis).
+Environmental stimuli that may provoke the symptoms of atopic dermatitis include exposure to certain foods, inhaled allergens, skin irritants, and bacterial infection.
+Patients often have chronic skin lesions that are aggravated by abrasions from scratching (excoriations).
+They also frequently develop thickening of the skin (lichenification) in these areas.
+There are variants of the disease characterized predominantly by eyelid symptoms and occasionally lip eczema (atopic cheilitis).
 This latter condition results in lip peeling and fissuring.

-Mild disease often results in intermittent flares of inflammation that are self-limited and resolve.
-Moderate to severe disease may be characterized by rash that rarely clears without medical therapy.
-Patients may have symptoms lasting months to years.
+Mild disease often results in intermittent flares of inflammation that are self-limited and resolve with minimal to no treatment.
+Moderate to severe disease may be characterized by skin changes that rarely clear without medical therapy.
+Patients may have symptoms lasting months to years in more severe cases.

 Atopic dermatitis is a clinical diagnosis based on symptoms, history, and physical examination.
 Major features of diagnosis include one or more of the following: